Achille Lauro hijacking: Palestine Liberation Organization

-Palestine Liberation Front
+Palestinian Liberation Front

 The hijacking of Achille Lauro was planned and executed by one of the three factions of the PLF.
 The first faction was headed by Taalat Yacoub, a Palestinian who opposed Arafat and was supported by Syria.
 The second faction was headed by Abd al-Fatah Ghanim, who also opposed Arafat.
 The last faction was headed by Abbas, who was loyal to Arafat and sat on the PLO Executive Committee; his faction of the PLF had already carried out a series of armed raids in Israel and the West Bank since the late 1970s.

 In exchange for the release of hostages aboard Achille Lauro, the hijackers demanded the release of Lebanese national Samir Kuntar, a friend of Abbas.
 Kuntar and an accomplice had been jailed by five years before for attempting on April 22, 1979, to kidnap a Jewish family in the northern Israeli city of Nahariya, close to the Lebanese border.
 The botched kidnapping had resulted in the death of Israeli policeman Eliyahu Shahar, 31-year-old father Danny Kaiser, and his two daughters, four-year-old Einat and two year-old Yael, leaving wife and mother Smadar Haran Kaiser as the sole survivor.